How Can You Find the Tell-Tale Signs of Heat Stress in Your Records?

 Milk Production

-In figure 1, 305 ME of lactation group 3 (lactation ≥3) started dropping in June until September.
+In Figure 1, 305 ME of lactation group 3 (lactation ≥3) started dropping in June until September.
 This is an example of what milk depression could look like when cows experience heat stress.
 305 ME of first and second lactation cows remained consistent.

-In figure 2, a sharp depression in milk production in lactation group 3 is observed in July 2019.
+In Figure 2, a sharp depression in milk production in lactation group 3 is observed in July 2019.
 Compared to average daily milk production of February, milk production from March to July decreased about 30 pounds (range of 10 to 60 pounds) per cow per day.
-There are no evident seasonal impacts on daily milk production in first and second lactation cows.

 Fat Percent

-In figure 3, an arrow indicates a period where fat decreased in all lactation groups.
+In Figure 3, an arrow indicates a period where fat decreased in all lactation groups.
 Losses in all lactation groups were about 0.35 (range from 0.10-0.57) percentage points per month starting in June, continuing through September when compared to percent fat in May.
 Remember that milk fat varies depending on when (AM or PM) plant conduct monthly testing—fat is higher in the morning.

 Milk Quality

-In figure 4, there is an increase of LSCC between July and October 2018.
+In Figure 4, there is an increase of LSCC between July and October 2018.
 LSCC peaks in August 2018.
-Between July and August there a one point decrease in LSCC.
+Between July and August there a one-point decrease in LSCC.

 Reproduction

-In figure 5, pregnancy risk or pregnancy rate, which are used interchangeably throughout this factsheet, measures the percentage of eligible animals that become pregnant during a determined period of time.
+In Figure 5, pregnancy risk or pregnancy rate, which are used interchangeably throughout this factsheet, measures the percentage of eligible animals that become pregnant during a determined period of time.
+There is a sharp decrease in pregnancy risk and conception rate in July 2019.

 Clinical Mastitis and Transition Cow Health

 Figure 6 provides a visual picture of health events during the critical transition cow period over the last year.
+There is an increase of health event during the summer months.

 Economic Impact

-The economic impact of heat stress is large.
+Economic impact of heat stress is large.
 By following the information extracted from the Herd Summary, it is possible to estimate the potential losses.

-A decrease of pregnancy risk or rate from 35 to 25% (Figure 5) would represent a loss of $7.90 per cow in the month of July compared to the month of May (https://dairymgt.info/markov/reader.php).
+A decrease of pregnancy risk or rate from 35 to 25% (Figure 5) would represent a loss of $7.90 per cow in the month of July compared to the month of May (https://dairymgt.info/markov/reader.php ↗️).